Women Stem Up

 Division into groups

 Gender equal groups do not automatically lead to equality.
-However, from the survey made in Sweden, Norway, and Greece, the majority of both men and women prefer to be a part of a gender-mixed workgroup and a smaller part (.10-20%) don´t care if it is mixed or not, equally distributed between men and women.
+However, from the Women STEM-Up survey conducted in Sweden, Norway, and Greece, the majority of both men and women prefer to be a part of a gender-mixed workgroup and a smaller part (10-20%) don´t care if it is mixed or not.

-167 respondents studying to become civil engineers in industrial economics and management as well as computer science.
-The survey was done within the project WOMEN STEM-UP.
+Note: Survey results from 167 respondents studying to become civil engineers in industrial economics and management as well as computer science.

 Group work considerations: